openstack-archive/fuel-web/docs/develop/pxe_deployment.rst

     MENU LABEL ^Poweroff
     KERNEL poweroff.com

-In APPEND directive you could also add `ksdevice=INTERFACE` and `installdrive=DEVICENAME` options to get silent installation without any questions from Anaconda Installer.
+In APPEND directive you could also add `ksdevice=INTERFACE`, `installdrive=DEVICENAME` and `forceformat=yes` options to get silent installation without any questions from Anaconda Installer.
 For example:

     installdrive=sda ksdevice=eth0